Home Page

 ACT 274 - Scuba Diving.
 1 Credit.

-(R-4) A Professional Association of Diving Instructors (PADI) course that teaches the mode of underwater diving where the diver uses a self-contained underwater breathing apparatus (scuba) which is completely independent of surface supply, to breathe underwater.
-Prepares students for PADI certification dives.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+(R-4) This is a Professional Association of Diving Instructors (PADI) course that teaches the mode of underwater diving where the diver uses a self-contained underwater breathing apparatus (scuba) that is completely independent of surface supply to breathe underwater.
+The course prepares students for PADI certification dives.

 ACT 286 - Fencing.
 1 Credit.